 3. Cognitive effects

-Post-stroke fatigue can result in unsafe driving, as it can cause difficulties with staying focused on the road or make quick judgments.
-In severe cases, it may even cause you to fall asleep at the wheel.
+Post-stroke fatigue can result in unsafe driving, as it can cause difficulties with staying focused on the road or making quick judgments.
+In severe cases, post-stroke fatigue may even cause survivors to fall asleep at the wheel.
 Therefore, it is important for survivors struggling with post-stroke fatigue to learn to manage fatigue effectively before driving.

-- Needing instructions from passenger
+- Needing instructions from a passenger

-- Easily frustrated or confused
+- Easily frustrated, confused, or distracted

 - Drifting across lanes